Colorful Photo Rainbow Facebook Cover (2)

 Why a Body-Positive Trust Grows Food Forests with Youth

-At first glance, a body-positive arts trust and a youth food forest program might seem worlds apart.
-But for us, the connection is crystal clear:
+At first glance a body-positive arts trust and a youth food forest programme might seem like an odd pairing.
+But for us it makes complete sense.

 The most important body of all is Papatūānuku.

-If her body is still worthy of reverence after all it’s endured, maybe theirs is too.
+When young people learn to tend the earth, to plant and harvest and witness her cycles, something shifts.
+If her body is still worthy of reverence after everything it has endured, maybe theirs is too.

-We do this work with dirt under our nails, ears tuned to the teaching moments nature offers — unpolished, real, and reverent.
+We do this work with dirt under our nails, ears open to whatever the land decides to teach that day.
+Unpolished and real.

-Older generations partied hard, trashed the house, and expect the kids to clean up the mess.
-Natural Leaders is how we get off the couch and join them — shoulder to shoulder — to put things right.
+Older generations partied hard, trashed the house, and are expecting the kids to clean it up.
+Natural Leaders is how we get off the couch and join them, shoulder to shoulder, to put things right.
 Maybe even better than before.

 019A2011